Docs

 Parachute Cloud — architecture sketch

-2026-04-20Cloud deployment shape: tenant-per-subdomain, Postgres-backed, CDN-hosted Lens, pooled Scribe.
+2026-04-20Cloud deployment shape: tenant-per-subdomain, Postgres-backed, CDN-hosted Notes, pooled Scribe.
 A plausible north star we refine when a first cloud user materializes.
+Note: this is the long-horizon hosted offering; v0.6 self-host (above) is the path shipping today.

 Per-repo READMEs